 You can also receive heat therapy as part of your treatment plan.
 Tendonitis pain can be relieved by using heat generated by ultrasound, for example.

-It is possible to apply heat therapy to a local area, a regional area, or to the entire body.
+It is possible to apply heat therapy to a local area, a regional area, or the entire body.
 Local therapy is most effective when applied to small areas of pain, such as a stiff muscle.
 If you wish to treat an injury locally, you may use a hot water bottle or a heated gel pack.
-Using a steam towel, large heating pad, or heat wraps is most effective for more widespread pain or stiffness.
-Furthermore, saunas or hot baths would be part of a full body treatment.
+Using a steam towel, large heating pad, or heat wrap is most effective for more widespread pain or stiffness.
+Furthermore, saunas or hot baths would be part of a full-body treatment.